AnRkey/AIB/docs/architecture.md

 3. **Permission Handling**
    - Explicit permission controls for features like microphone access
    - Controlled through the webview permission-request event

+4. **Browser Fingerprinting**
+   - Consistent user-agent string across the application
+   - Helps avoid detection as a non-standard browser
+   - Set to Chrome 134 for optimal compatibility with AI services

 ## Performance Considerations